-Up to six candidates are selected for the position of Alice through a rigorous hiring process at DATCP and are announced to the public for the first time at a press conference held in, and organized by, the host county.
-This two-day event happens on a Thursday and Friday in mid to late March.
-It begins with a day of educational workshops and training at DATCP organized by DATCP.
-Thursday evening the candidates and Alice will travel to the host county for dinner and day two which is organized by the county and includes individual and group photos of the candidates, press conference, "meet and greet" candidates reception with media and the host county, and optional agri-business tours.
+Up to six candidates are selected for the position of Alice through a rigorous hiring process at DATCP and are announced to the public for the first time at a press conference held in, and organized by, the committee.
+This two-day event happens on a Friday to Saturday in mid to late March.
+During the briefing event, the committee will organize and coordinate with DATCP several parts of the schedule, which includes individual and group photos of the candidates, press conference, "meet and greet" candidates reception with media and the committee, and optional agri-business tours.
+This event also includes educational workshops and training organized and conducted by DATCP to prepare candidates for the Alice Finals selection process.
+Friday evening, the candidates and Alice will meet the host county committee for dinner.